 The Regional Transportation Authority is the fiscal manager of a 20-year regional transportation plan that includes improvements in four areas: roadway corridors, safety, transit, environmental and economic vitality.
-More than 860 individual projects and services have been delivered to date.
+Nearly 900 individual projects and services have been delivered as of May 21.

 The goals of the 2006, $2.1 billion voter-approved plan were to reduce growing congestion at that time, improve safety and regional mobility, and expand transportation mode choices to meet regional transportation demands.
 Projects include new and widened roadway corridors, new and innovative intersections, signalized pedestrian crossings, bike lanes and bike paths, bus pullouts, advanced signal technology, new highway interchanges, wildlife linkages, drainage improvements, new landscaping and public art.